momar95051/TurboSnakeGame/README.md

+#Customization built on top of the Udacity Project main starter app
+- The snake size grows based on the last spot it was in

 # CPPND: Capstone Snake Game Example

 This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.